Jayden-boop/WRO-2025/README.md

    - Verify steering range and drive system operation
    - Ensure no mechanical binding or interference
 2. **Electrical testing**
-   - Power on system and verify all components initialize
+   - Power on the system and verify all components are initialized
    - Test LIDAR rotation and data output
    - Verify camera image capture
    - Test steering servo response
-   - Verify drive motor operation through ESC
+   - Verify drive motor operation through the ESC
 3. **Software preperation**
    - Flash the custom Raspberry Pi 5 Bookworm OS onto a micro SSD, insert it into your Pi, and power on the device
    - Connect to the HW-{numbers & letters} access point that appears using the password hiwonder